Erisa/FrostCleverbot-rb/README.md

 # FrostCleverbot-rb
 Super simple Ruby Discord Cleverbot inspired by https://github.com/jagrosh/FrostCleverbot

-If you want this bot in your server quickly, chceck out the above link, it doesnt exactly the same thing :P If you want to host this Ruby version, keep reading...
+If you want this bot in your server quickly, chceck out the above link, it doesnt exactly the same thing :P<br />
+If you want to host this Ruby version, keep reading...

 ## Installing (Running locally)